facebookexperimental/Recoil/docs/docs/api-reference/refine/Refine.md

 ## Usage in Recoil Sync

-[Recoil Sync](/docs/guides/recoil-sync) leverages refine in within the [RecoilURLSyncJSON](/docs/guides/recoil-sync/RecoilURLSyncJSON) component.
-See the component documentation for more details.
+[Recoil Sync](/docs/guides/recoil-sync) leverages Refine for type refinement, input validation, and upgrading types for backward compatibility.
+See the library docs for more details.